 • A service cannot be stipulated in lieu of a Zakat payment

-• Any Muslim in a warzone and crisis who apparently seems needy can be assisted with Zakat.
+• Any Muslim in a warzone and crisis who is needy

-• Any Muslim in a poor country who seems to be poor with net wealth below the silver Nisab (poverty line) which is approx £250 at present.
+• Any Muslim in a poor country who is poor with net wealth below the silver Nisab (poverty line).

-• Any Muslim who is struggling to meet his basic costs and living expenses can be assisted with Zakat.
+• Any Muslim in need, struggling to meet their basic costs and living expenses.
 Zakat can be given to help him cover his costs.

-• A Muslim in debt whose annual debt amount exceeds his current net wealth can receive Zakat.
+• A Muslim in debt whose current liabilities exceed their current net wealth can receive Zakat.

 • A non-Muslim